Newberry College to Freeze Four-Year Tuition Rate for Incoming Class

 With nearly $17 million awarded in institutional aid for the 2019-2020 academic year, Newberry students are benefitting from the College’s focus on affordability.
 As part of the Tuition Promise, the total price for tuition, fees, room and board is being increased by 2.3% for all continuing students.
 All returning students will receive a new $400 Persistence Scholarship.

-Newberry’s claim to the number three spot in the 2018 U.S. News & World Report Best Colleges report rankings for Best Value for Regional Colleges in the South offers strong evidence of the advances Newberry continues to make on its promise of value and affordability.
-Newberry also grabbed the number three spot in rankings by LendEDU for Lowest Average Student Loan Debt among South Carolina colleges.
+Newberry’s claim to the No. 3 spot in the 2019 U.S. News & World Report report for Best Value for Regional Colleges in the South offers strong evidence of the advances Newberry continues to make on its promise of value and affordability.
+Newberry also grabbed the No. 3 spot in rankings by LendEDU for Lowest Average Student Loan Debt among South Carolina colleges.
+To view LendEDU's full student loan debt report, visit https://lendedu.com/student-loan-debt-by-school-by-state-2019/.